prometheus/docs/content/docs/operating/security.md

 This page describes the general security assumptions of Prometheus and the attack vectors that some configurations may enable.

-As with any complex system, it is certain that bugs will be found, some of them security-relevant.
+As with any complex system, it is near certain that bugs will be found, some of them security-relevant.
 If you find a _security bug_ please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC prometheus-team@googlegroups.com.
 We will fix the issue as soon